Reviewing Black Diamond Group (BDIMF) & The Competition

 |4.41%

 70.0% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
 9.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary

-Black Diamond Group peers beat Black Diamond Group on 8 of the 13 factors compared.
+Black Diamond Group rivals beat Black Diamond Group on 8 of the 13 factors compared.

 Black Diamond Group Ltd. engages in renting and selling space rental and modular workforce accommodation.
 It operates through the following segments: Modular Space Solutions, Workforce Solutions, and Corporate and Other.
 The Modular Space Solutions segment offers modular space rentals for office units, lavatories, storage units, large multi-unit office complexes, classroom facilities, custom manufactured modular facilities, and blast resistant structures.
 The Workforce Solutions segment provides workforce housing solutions including rental of accommodations and surface equipment, provision of full turnkey lodging, and provision of travel management logistics.
 The Corporate and Other segment refers to the administrative activities.
 The company was founded by Trevor Haynes in 2003 and is headquartered in Calgary, Canada.